nickc1/nickc1.github.io/skNLA.md

 ![xmap_lib_len](/assets/nla/zoom_embedded_lorenz_noise.png){: .center-image }

 Now it might be useful to grab more points as the trajectories are no longer smooth.
-Additionally the trajectories are not longer perfectly deterministic.
+Additionally the trajectories are no longer perfectly deterministic.
 There is an added level of stochasticity which will lower the forecast skill.

 # Evaluation